ZahinAbrar/ZahinAbrar.github.io/_pages/publications.md

 Abrar Zahin, Rose Qingyang Hu

-In this paper, we developed an energy-efficient framework for detecting \textit{fall actions} from surveillance videos by leveraging the concepts of \textit{compressive video sensing} and \textit{denoising autoencoder}.
+In this paper, we developed an energy-efficient framework for detecting \textit{fall actions} from surveillance videos by leveraging the concepts of compressive video sensing and denoising autoencoder.
 The proposed framework can be adopted in any IoT-based smart healthcare monitoring.

 Publication Link: [Here](https://ieeexplore.ieee.org/abstract/document/9249126)